003 - Global Patterns in Health

 We will be using the key terms above throughout the course of the lesson so you don't need to define them at this point.

 By now you should know what life expectancy is and why it is used as an indicator of health, but if not or you have just forgotten answer the questions below.

-- Describe global life expectancy by using the graph below.
+Describe the global life expectancy trend by using Figure One below.

 Clearly looking at just life expectancy is too simplistic when we need to consider a regions health, can HALE do any better?